 Poland has never been the most popular expat destination, and when the country officially joined the European Union (EU) in 2004, emigration statistics sky-rocketed, leading to a population decrease as hundreds of thousands of Poles left their homeland for greener pastures.
+But more and more expats are starting to realise the merits of living in Poland and that there are many more pros than cons to expat life here.

-There is an increase in work opportunities for enterprising foreigners and new arrivals usually find work in industries such as IT, finance, human relations, manufacturing and English-language teaching.
+There is an increase in work opportunities for enterprising foreigners, and new arrivals usually find work in industries such as IT, finance, human relations, manufacturing and English-language teaching.
 Despite these opportunities, those looking to relocate will still face a number of challenges.
 Poland is well known for its tedious bureaucracy and, as a result, large infrastructural changes are slow to take effect.

 Expats living in Poland need to prepare themselves for a relatively conservative environment, as strong family values and a powerful Catholic undercurrent still dominate the social milieu.
 Another potential difficulty is that, with the exception of Poland's vibrant youth, very little of the Polish population speaks English.
 This can complicate just about everything, from assimilation into the working environment to solidifying meaningful social connections.

-On the upside, Poland's largest cosmopolitan centres, Warsaw, Kraków, Gdańsk, Wrocław and Poznań are gradually making their way onto the international stage, with a growing café culture, a thriving night-life, and an increasingly cutting-edge cuisine scene.
+On the upside, Poland's largest cosmopolitan centres, Warsaw, Kraków, Gdańsk, Wrocław and Poznań are gradually making their way onto the international stage, with a growing café culture, a thriving nightlife and an increasingly cutting-edge cuisine scene.
 There's a reason the Poles are known for their ability to have a good party, and a long legacy of vodka is only one part of the whole.

 "Dealing with Polish bureaucracy is my biggest frustration.
 OK, it may be tied with a lack of customer service for biggest frustration.
 Poland has come so very far since their communist era, but they haven’t left everything behind."
 Read about the difficulties of expat life in Poland in Lois's interview."I love the Warsaw public transport, the parks, the bike trails and the river.
 It's a very liveable city, although long winters can play havoc with morale."
 Rose talks about expat life in the Polish capital of Warsaw in her interview with Expat Arrivals.